-If an APAR or PTF has been applied to WebSphere MQ for z/OS, or a fix pack or interim fix has been applied to a distributed operating system, check that no error message was produced.
+If you have applied an APAR or a PTF to WebSphere MQ for z/OS, or a fix pack or interim fix has been applied to a distributed operating system, check that no error message was produced.
 If the installation was successful, check with the IBM Support Center for any known error with the service update.

 - If a service update has been applied to any other product, consider the effect that it might have on WebSphere Message Broker. - Ensure that you have followed any instructions in the service update that affect your system.
-For example, you might need to redefine a resource. - If you are not sure whether a service update has been applied to your system, check the memo.ptf file.
-This file contains the service level and details of the maintenance supplied. - To view the memo.ptf file on Windows, click Start → Programs → WebSphere Business Integration Message Broker → Service level.
+For example, you might need to redefine a resource, or stop and restart a component. - If you are not sure whether a service update has been applied to your system, search for and view the release notes stored in the product installation directory.
+These notes include the service level and details of the maintenance that you have applied.